amitsides/graph_of_agents/flow_instructions.md

-# Development Flow: LLM-Assisted Graph of Agents Design
+# Development Flow: Spanner-Hosted Graph of Agents

 ## Overview

-This document outlines the two-phase development workflow for creating Hierarchical Multi-Agent Systems (HMAS) using the Graph of Agents framework.
+This document outlines the two-phase development workflow for creating Hierarchical Multi-Agent Systems (HMAS) where the agent graph is hosted and managed in Google Cloud Spanner.

 **Workflow Phases:**
-1. **Design Phase:** Use an LLM with specialized prompts to design the agent graph
+1.  **Design Phase:** Use an LLM with specialized prompts to design the agent graph.
-2. **Implementation Phase:** Convert the LLM-generated graph into executable ADK/A2A code
+2.  **Implementation Phase:** Model and implement the LLM-generated graph in Spanner, with a central orchestrator to drive execution.

 ## Phase 1: Design with LLM